Scroll down to find out about my work…

 Anna King - Photo credit: Julia Dunin.

-In 2014, Anna earned a Doctorate in Philosophy from NUI Galway, specialising in Ethnography and Arts-Based Methodologies.
-Her research, supported by a prestigious three-year full-time Irish Research Council Scholarship, reflects her deep commitment to exploring the connections between creativity, culture, and the human experience.
+In 2014, Anna earned a Doctorate in Philosophy from NUI Galway (Ethnography and Arts-Based Methodologies).
+Her research was awarded a prestigious three-year full-time Irish Research Council Scholarship.

 Currently, Anna is working on ‘The Cherry Blossom Tales’ - an immersive creative nonfiction project that brings the past to life through storytelling, art, folklore and community recollections.
-Funded by Roscommon County Council Creative Ireland Programme 2025, this initiative involves a series of dynamic workshops with students at St. Nathy’s College, followed by an event and exhibition in May, 2025.
+Funded by Roscommon County Council Creative Ireland Programme 2025, this initiative involves a series of dynamic workshops with students at St. Nathy’s College, followed by an exhibition during the Ballaghaderreen Arts Festival, 2025.

-Anna is also delighted to join Anny O’Neill, from The Art of Health, in March for a Navigating Grief & Loss One Day Retreat.
+Anna is also delighted to join Anny O’Neill in March for a ‘Circle of Connection’ Retreat.

 A little bit about my creative work:

-Rooted in ancient wisdom traditions, contemplative-art is a form of artistic expression and appreciation that encourages deep reflection, mindfulness, and a sense of inner-awareness.
+Rooted in ancient wisdom traditions, contemplative-art is a form of artistic expression and appreciation that encourages deep reflection, mindfulness, and inner-awareness.

 My Creative Process